rizutazu/random_c_code/c_try_catch/readme.md

 `throw(type, data)`
 - `type` is a variable of type `ExceptionType_t`, currently it is an alias of `int`
-- you can define your own type by assigning different values, and catch different types in different catch blocks (see syntax below)
+- You can define your own type by assigning different values, and catch different types in different catch blocks (see syntax below)
 - `data` is a void pointer, you can pass some data to your catch block, notice that **do not use stack-based pointers**

 ### `try` block syntax